-Shaline serves on the board of Westports Malaysia, the largest port operator in Malaysia and holds a leadership position at the Hong Kong Dog Rescue, where she has been running a key fundraising initiative for the last 7 years.
-She has an MA in Economics from the University of Cambridge and is currently pursuing an MBA at the University of Chicago Booth School of Business.
-Born and bred in Malaysia, Shaline now lives in Hong Kong with her husband, two sons and two dogs.
+Shaline serves on the board of Westports Malaysia, the largest port operator in Malaysia.
+She has an MA in Economics from the University of Cambridge and an MBA from the University of Chicago Booth School of Business.
+Born and bred in Malaysia, Shaline now lives in Hong Kong with her husband, three sons and two dogs.

 The traditional donor-funded healthcare delivery model is outmoded.
 And consumers needs are not being met.

 The traditional donor-funded NGO model which provides low end “necessity” healthcare products no longer meet the needs of the consumer which have evolved to demanding choice and access to better quality.
 Additionally, NGOs need to adapt to declining donor funding by becoming self-sustaining and consumer driven.

 This project aims to rethink the healthcare delivery model by bringing corporate best practices to grow a self-sustainable social enterprise